-Aware Always of the universal reality that there is still a strong social stigma associated with disability and, particularly, mental ill-health ... that much of the human environment is not accessible for all, and even where it is robustly mandated in law, the quality of that accessibility is poor ... and that fire safety guidelines for people with activity limitations in buildings, if they exist, are inadequate and/or tokenistic, and rarely implemented;
+Aware Always of the universal reality that there is still a strong social stigma associated with disability and, particularly, mental ill-health ... that much of the human environment is not accessible for all, and even where it is robustly mandated in law, the quality of that accessibility is poor ... and that fire safety guidelines for people with activity limitations in buildings, if they exist, are inadequate and/or tokenistic, and rarely implemented ;

-Welcoming the launch of the CIB Working Commission 14: Fire Safety - Research Working Group 5's Reflection Document: 'Buildings and Fire Incident Human Behaviour & Abilities' which presents a practical examination of fire safety for all ...
+Welcoming the launch of the CIB Working Commission 14: Fire Safety - Research Working Group 5's Reflection Document: Buildings & 'Fire Incident Human Behaviour and Abilities' which presents a practical examination and general overview of fire safety for all...
 Addressed to every Country and the European Union - those many Voluntary Parties to the U.N.
-Convention on the Rights of Persons with Disabilities - and the Politicians, Authorities Having Jurisdiction, State Agencies, Professional Bodies & Institutions, Non-Governmental Organizations, Charitable & Private Organizations, etc., based therein:
+Convention on the Rights of Persons with Disabilities - and the Politicians, Authorities Having Jurisdiction, State Agencies, Professional Bodies & Institutions, Non-Governmental Organizations, Charitable & Private Organizations, etc., based within those separate jurisdictions: